 - The extension elements are mapped, as explained above, for .NET and J2EE classes, methods, and structures.
 All extension elements, as defined in Integration Studio, are always synchronized for both platforms.

 How to Code an Extension

-Open, in the IDE (Integrated Development Environment), the .NET or Java solution and code the third-party methods according to your needs.
-You can simply use the Edit Source Code operation.
+Open, in the .NET/Java IDE, the .NET or Java solution and code the third-party methods according to your needs.
+You can also use the Edit Source Code operation.

 Compile / build the .NET and/or Java project in order to generate the main DLL (Dynamic Link Library) (a .NET assembly) and/or JAR (Java Archive) that implements the extension behavior.